Wednesday, January 17, 2007

 Forming and Baking Small Puffs

-2 lightly buttered baking sheets (14 by 18 inches if possible)
+2 lightly buttered baking sheets (14-by-18-inch sheets if possible)

-A pastry bag with ½-inch tube or a soup spoon (I use a spoon)
+A pastry bag with a ½-inch tube or a soup spoon (I use a spoon)

 A pastry brush